christianh814/argocd-capi-demo/README.md

 # Argo CD with Cluster API

-This demos the ability to create Kubernetes clusters using Argo CD and Cluster API.
+This demos the ability to create Kubernetes clusters using Argo CD, Argo Workflows, Argo Events, and Cluster API.

-**NOTE** This is currently a WIP.

 ## Prerequisites